-Hair is mostly made up of the protective protein keratin.
+Hair is mostly made up of the protein keratin.
 Keratin strands are bonded together through covalent disulfide bonds and hydrogen bonds.

 Breaking these bonds means that the hair protein will be completely degraded and can be wiped away.1